AI & Automation

 Arina Topoleva AI-free content

-Choosing the right chatbot platform in 2025 is tougher than ever.
-From AI-powered assistants like ChatGPT to simple rule-based flows for FAQs, there are hundreds of tools.
+Choosing the right chatbot platform in 2026 is tougher than ever.
+From AI-powered support assistants to simple rule-based flows for FAQs, businesses have hundreds of tools to compare.

 What is a chatbot and how does it work?